alexDarcy/mng/README.md

 ## Usage

-mng --help will give you the options.
+`mng --help` will give you the options.

-You can add a movie or a comic with the titel and status
+You can add a movie or a comic with the title and status

     mng add movie "The avengers" towatch
     mng add comic "Batman" read

-You can also set the serie (for comics), rating or year :
+You can also define the serie (for comics), rating or year :

     mng add movie "The avengers" watched -y 2012 mng add comics "Arkham Asylum: Living Hell" read -s Batman

+If the entry already exists, it will not be updated.
+Otherwise, if there is a previous entry (the first with the same title), it will be updated.

+You can also export the list to HTML :

+    mng export movie

+The output will be by default in the `html` directory

 ## Technical details